 In her role as Workplace Giving Coordinator, she enjoys being an advocate for our region’s arts and culture organizations.
 She is always eager to spark new ways for people to think about arts programming and services and the significant impact they have on our communities.

 Before joining RACC in 2010, Windy held fundraising positions with environmental organizations, and she completed her master’s degrees in communications and nonprofit management as a proud Oregon Duck.
 When not in the office, she enjoys going on long adventures down Mt.
-Hood Forest service roads, beating her husband at Carcassonne, unleashing her creativity through yardwork, and spoiling her two kitties.
+Hood Forest service roads, beating her husband at Carcassonne, unleashing her creativity through yardwork, and spoiling her dog and two kitties.

 Ian has worked for many years as a science communicator and STEM educator and loves exploring the world through science.
 He has traveled all across Oregon and the Pacific Northwest sharing science and engaging communities.
 However after 10+ years on the road he decided a change was needed.
 Ian is now excited to be serving his other love, the arts!

 He is a New Jersey native but after living in the PNW since age 8 he considers Oregon his home.
 Ian grew up in a family full of performers, signers, poets, writers and musicians.
 Between his family life and being a self-described “band geek” in high school Ian feels blessed to have been raised and educated with the arts front and center in his life.
 They have brought him much joy, insight and inspiration and he believes everyone deserves the same!

 When not at work you can find him exploring our amazing state via cycling, hiking and backpacking, out at live music events dancing and celebrating or curled up at home lost in a science fiction novel.